 - A VUL policy’s expenses may be greater than a universal life insurance policy.

-- It should be examined often throughout the policy’s term because of its complexity than other types of life insurance policies.
+- Examine this policy often throughout its term due to its complexity compared to other types of life insurance policies.

 - Surrender charges on VUL policies can last up to 15 years (depending on the carrier), and they can be rather substantial in the first few years.